-DRAMA 10 Delve deeper into the fundamentals of Drama by developing your physical awareness on stage and finding your voice.
-In Drama 10, you will attend a local professional production, interpret scripts and characters, tell your own stories through scriptwriting and scene production, incorporate more props and costumes into your work, and of course, play lots of Drama games!
-Drama is a secure, non-judgmental, supportive environment.
-Prerequisite: none
+DRAMA 10 - Delve deeper into the fundamentals of Drama by developing your stage presence, physical awareness, and vocal expression.
+In Drama 10, you will attend a local professional production, bring scripts and characters to life, and create your own stories through scriptwriting and scene work.
+Explore the use of props and costumes to enhance your performances, all while engaging in plenty of fun, dynamic drama games.
+Drama 10 is a supportive, non-judgmental space where you can be creative, collaborate with new friends, and grow as a performer.